Markus91Koch/MDLecturesWKMBP2020/README.md

 This repository contains the lecture Materials for the Molecular Dynamics part (2nd part) of the TU Dresden physics course "Numerics and Computer Simulations in Soft Condensed Matter".
 There is also a [website](http://www.ipfdd.de/de/scmbp/soft-condensed-matter-and-biological-physics/numerik-und-computersimulationen-in-der-weichen-kondensierten-materie/) for this lecture.
 Here, you find the source code, jupyter-notebooks and worksheets.
-The first part can be found [here](https://github.com/MartinWenge/LectureWKMBP2020).
+The first part (Introduction and Monte Carlo Methods) can be found [here](https://github.com/MartinWenge/LectureWKMBP2020).

 ## Requirements